The best paint to use for kitchen cabinets and how to get a professional, smooth finish painting your kitchen yourself.

 Paint, Wait, Sand, Repeat.
 After you’ve applied a coat of paint (rolled or sprayed), you’ll need to let it dry for at least four hour, more if you live in a really humid climate.
 Don’t skimp on this or you’ll end up with “sticky” paint.
 After four hours, very lightly sand the paint to remove any imperfections, then repeat the process.
 I did three coats for maximum durability.
 Do not sand the final coat.

 Clear Coat.
 Here’s some good news… Sherwin-Williams Emerald Urethane Trim Enamel doesn’t need a clear coat so you have one less step to worry about!
+No clear coat!
 Boom shaka laka.

 Patience is a Virtue.
 All latex paints take approximately 30 days to fully cure and harden, so if you can leave the cabinet doors safely tucked away in the garage, they will be less likely to dent or scratch during those first crucial days.
 If not, just try to baby them for the first 30 days.